ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 is only possible for Connections that were established enabling the Selection Property `perMsgReliability`.
 When this is not the case, changing `msgReliable` will generate an error.

-Disabling this property indicates that the Transport Services system may disable retransmissions or other reliability mechanisms for this particular Message, but such disabling is not guaranteed.
+Disabling this property indicates that the Transport Services system could disable retransmissions or other reliability mechanisms for this particular Message, but such disabling is not guaranteed.

 If it is not configured by the application before sending, this property's default value